byuflowlab/FLOWPanel.jl/docs/src/examples/blendedwingbody-aero.md

         `debug=true` in `pnl.save(body, run_name; path=save_path, debug=true)`
         will output the control points of the body along with the associated normal vector of each panel.
-            We recommend opening the body and controls points in ParaView and visualizing the normals with the Glyph filter.
+            We recommend opening the body and control points in ParaView and visualizing the normals with the Glyph filter.
             Whenever the normals are pointing into the body, the user needs to flip the offset of the